PulseBeamDev/docs/concepts/webrtc.md

 The WebRTC protocol is available in other APIs and languages besides JavaScript.
 You can find servers and domain-specific tools as well for WebRTC.
 All of these implementations use the WebRTC protocol so that they can interact with each other.

+The WebRTC open source standard is somewhat split in “ownership” between the W3C and the IETF.
+W3C is in charge of the API surface we use in the browser for WebRTC and the IETF on the network protocol itself – what gets sent over the network.

 ## Why use WebRTC?

 These are some of the things that WebRTC will give you: